 - Lichen planus – The erosive oral lesions of lichen planus are usually surrounded by radiating keratotic striae, a feature that is typically not evident in the oral lesions of PNP.

-- Herpetic stomatitis – The oral ulcerations may be diffuse but are comprised of smaller lesions (1-2 mm) that coalesce.
+- Herpetic stomatitis – The oral ulcerations may be diffuse but are composed of smaller lesions (1-2 mm) that coalesce.
 Unlike PNP, significant cutaneous involvement in herpetic stomatitis would be unusual.

-- Stevens-Johnson syndrome / TEN – Drug induced, high fevers, skin tenderness, mucosal erosions, and skin detachment about 1-3 weeks after the inciting medication is started.
+- Stevens-Johnson syndrome / TEN – Drug-induced, high fevers, skin tenderness, mucosal erosions, and skin detachment (necrolysis) about 1-3 weeks after the inciting medication is started.

 - Staphylococcal toxic shock syndrome – Look for sudden onset of exanthematous eruption.

-- Acute graft-versus-host disease – Look for history of bone marrow transplant.
+- Acute graft-versus-host disease – Associated with history of bone marrow transplant.